 Surnames from Balvano:Simone, Matturro, Pacella, Teta, Bovino, Turturiello, Di Stasio.

 Baragiano.
 The old town was mostly rebuilt, but Baragiano still has some old buildings with pretty portals.
 It keeps its place in history with its archeological park Basileus, named for the king of an ancient people whose tomb was found here.
 The rail line made Baragiano an important stop between Salerno and Potenza.

-Some surnames from Baragiano include:Satriano, Losasso, Russo, Gliubizzi, Cocina, Margiotta.
+Surnames from Baragiano:Satriano, Losasso, Russo, Gliubizzi, Cocina, Margiotta.

 Banzi.
 Ancient history crossed through here when Hannibal battled Roman warriors in the Second Punic War, 208 BC.
 Named Bantia Civitas, it remained at a crossroads of trade and travelers for centuries.
 Excavations uncovered several necropoli and remains of the original Roman settlement.

 Surnames from Banzi: Giacomino, Palma, De Bonis, Nicolo’, Garramone, Simone, Carcuro.

 Barile.
 A center of wine making, Barile was established by Albanians fleeing the Ottoman invasion in the 1500s.
 There is a pretty church and a baroque fountain in the piazza to give flair to the town.
 It is best known for its levels of grottoes carved into the hillside, where wine is made is stored, even today.

 Surnames from Barile:Grimolizzi, Paternoster, Caccavo, Rabasco, Volomino, Beluscio.